 Nicaragua, the land of lakes and volcanoes, is the seventh country of our (Gemma and Craig) 17 month career break to the travel the Americas and Europe.
 This is our first time in Central America and what a treat the ‘new Costa Rica’ has been.
 We’ve made home on the beach town of Las Peñitas, hiked up an active volcano and boarded down in the León, swam in Somoto Canyon, scootered around the lush island of Ometepe, and hit the gym in the European feeling city of Granada.
-Here’s our backing in Nicaragua budget (which is month twelve of our backpacking trip).
+Here’s our backpacking in Nicaragua budget (which is month twelve of our backpacking trip).
 This guide will include a breakdown of the daily essentials – accommodation in Nicaragua, transport, food, trips, socialising, as well as what we spent on luxuries (NOI – USD – GBP).

 Accommodation in Nicaragua